 Natural England have also produced a Biodiversity Net Gain brochure, which provides an overview of BNG and its benefits.

-Under the Environment Act 2021, all planning permissions granted in England (with a few exemptions) except for small sites will have to deliver at least 10% biodiversity net gain from an as yet unconfirmed date in November 2023.
+Under the Environment Act 2021, all planning permissions granted in England (with a few exemptions) except for small sites will have to deliver at least 10% biodiversity net gain from January 2024.
 BNG will be required for small sites from April 2024.
 BNG will be measured using Defra’s biodiversity metric and habitats will need to be secured for at least 30 years.
 This sits alongside:

 - a strengthened legal duty for public bodies to conserve and enhance biodiversity,

 - new biodiversity reporting requirements for local authorities, and

 - mandatory spatial strategies for nature: Local Nature Recovery Strategies or ‘LNRS’.